tlepoint/multimap/README.md

 LICENSE
 -------

-This code is liboqs is licensed under the MIT License; see LICENSE.txt for details.
+This code is licensed under the MIT License; see LICENSE.txt for details.